 Now that you introduced your pup to the outside world, the next thing our 7-day potty training requires is a fixed routine to start rolling on the fast track.
 Being on a routine is crucial if you aim to achieve long-lasting results.

 Puppies work best if kept on a schedule.
 Scheduling keeps them disciplined and there is no more adorable puppy than a disciplined one.
+Sign up for our Potty Training Academy to get access to customizable puppy schedules!
 Time for chow, sleep, play, and going potty outside.
 Set the time and duration for each activity.
 Be persistent and make sure that you follow the set schedule.

 Not following the routine can make your pup confused and it can have serious negative results.
 The routine covers wake-up time to night night time and everything in between.
 That means fixed meal times, outdoor playtime, crate time, poop time, nap time, and whatnot.